\ˈgrand \ il·lu·sion | \i-ˈlü-zhən

 GRAND ILLUSION has been and continues to be a perennial favorite at large concert venues, performing for thousands at outdoor rock festivals, and they were the opening act for HONEYMOON SUITE and CHEAP TRICK.

-During this period, with the addition of Ric Stave on bass guitar, Rick, Jon, Ric & Brian put together an equally impressive SCORPIONS tribute band called BLACKOUT.
+During this period, with the addition of Ric Stave on bass guitar, Rick, Jon, Ric & former member of GRAND ILLUSION Brian Scranton, put together an equally impressive SCORPIONS tribute band called BLACKOUT.

-(More information on this can be found in Ric and Jon's bios.)
+(More information on this can be found in John, Ric and Jon's bios.)

 THEY’RE STILL HERE!